 With any mechanical piece of equipment, repairs will inevitably be needed every now and then.
 Garage doors are no exception.
 With so many moving parts, frequent examination and repair is the best way to keep your garage door parts running smoothly.
 Some garage door repairs are less troublesome than others, but most of them should be undertaken by a professional garage door repair service.
-Here’s a list of the top five most commonly needed garage door repairs, and what you can expect from the repair service for each one.
+Here’s a list of the top five most commonly needed garage door repairs in the Houston area, and what you can expect from the repair service for each one.

 Since 1993, all garage doors have come equipped with the safety feature of two small “photo eyes” on both sides of the garage door opening.
 The photo eyes transmit a sensor across the door-frame that detects any object in the door’s path, and keeps it from closing if something is in the way.
 If the door opens normally but fails to react when you attempt to close it, examine the photo eyes.
 The lenses can accumulate dirt, blocking the sensor.
 In this case, try carefully cleaning the lenses with a clean cloth dampened with a mild glass cleaner.
 If that doesn’t work, your photo eye sensors may have become misaligned, meaning the eyes don’t match up between sides.
 Photo eye misalignment is best addressed by professional analysis and repair.